Skip to Content

 • whether the tenant previously contacted their housing provider about their situation, and

-• did the housing provider ask the tenant to relinquish their tenancy because they were going into residential care or into a correctional facility, and
+• did the housing provider ask the tenant to relinquish their tenancy because they were going into residential care or into a correctional centre, and

 • could the decision to vacate have been delayed, and